BREAKING NEWS

 By Delwyn Blodsnogger

-The underlying themes of State Street are much grittier and morally ambiguous than those of the beloved holiday classic.
+The underlying themes of State Street are morally ambiguous and much grittier than those of the beloved holiday classic.
 In the 1947 film, the acceptance of blind faith might be the epiphany that startles Maureen O’Hara’s pragmatic and independent character, Doris Walker, back into line with the subservient and unquestioning role of the ideal post-war woman, but State Street’s Doris Walkerinski learns that existential dread and apathy are the tools of survival in a corrupt and impoverished 21st century city that finds itself inching closer to ruin with each passing hour.

 The action in State Street is often narrated in the style of a Greek chorus by a group of postal workers who carry muted bugle horns, the significance of which seems known to the actors but eludes this reviewer.